This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 The US-to-India corridor is unique globally (as mentioned in this SaveOnSend article).
 Wise couldn’t win on price and didn’t want to lose money to gain market share, but it continued advertising its pricing superiority.
 Here are some ads that specifically targeted this corridor:

-India-specific ads were not different from the generic ones.
+India-specific ads didn’t differ from the generic ones.
 Here is an advertisement from TransferWise’s launch in the US in 2015, displayed on the NYC Subway:

 Here is an example of TransferWise’s advertisement on Google during those years, claiming “up to 90%” savings (compare it with the wording of its competitors’ ads on the same page).

-Similar misleading claims were made using TransferWise’s comparison tool.
+TransferWise also made similar misleading claims using its comparison tool.
 Notice below a claim that “Bank average” equals a $46.58 fee and a much worse exchange rate.

-TransferWise conveniently compared its pricing with banks’ wire transfer services, which were rarely used by Indians to transfer money, except for very large amounts.
-Similarly, TransferWise compared its digital prices with Western Union’s offline service, which was also not commonly used by Indians in the US to send money home.
+TransferWise conveniently compared its pricing with banks’ wire transfer services, which Indians rarely used to transfer money except for very large amounts.
+Similarly, TransferWise compared its digital prices with Western Union’s offline service, which Indians in the US also rarely used to send money home.
 As shown in the earlier comparison table, no provider charged such hefty fees for sending money to India.
 Additionally, the top competitors’ exchange rates around the same time were as follows: Western Union – 61.98, MoneyGram – 62.21, Xoom – 61.5, Ria – 62.17, TransFast – 61.9.
 These rates were slightly worse than TransferWise’s “honest rate” of $62.3418.
 While TransferWise still had a competitive edge, it seemed insufficient for its viral marketing claims.

 Such shenanigans made Wise’s criticism of competitors for being “unfair” and “hiding” fees somewhat ironic.
 Despite SaveOnSend’s request to address this concern, Wise did not change its approach: